gimlet-io/gimlet-documentation/src/pages/blog/how-we-built-our-saas-platform-on-kubernetes-and-hetzner.md

 We use a Prometheus / Grafana stack for monitoring, UptimeRobot for uptime monitoring, and PagerDuty for our on-call.

-## How Hetzner has been so far?
+## How has Hetzner been so far?

 We used Hetzner a couple of years back.
-It has been stable enough back than and also today.
+It has been stable enough back then, and also today.

 We use stock node types and only expect linear scaling.
 We provision nodes manually which takes around fifteen minutes until we can log in.
-We heared from friends, that this is not the case for custom machine types, but we will cross this bridge when we get there.
+We heard from friends that this is not the case for custom machine types, but we will cross this bridge when we get there.

 An improvement since our previous ride with Hetzner is the VLAN feature.
 It was straightforward to set up based on the documentation and it has been stable so far.
 One thing we could not achieve though: connecting our dedicated nodes with Hetzner Cloud VMs.
 We are using dedicated nodes, but we could spin up VMs for small tasks if the VLAN would work between those.